Linyanti Concession- Overview Linyanti Safaris

 About Linyanti Concession

-The four lodges in this private concession are run by the well-established Wilderness Safaris, which means exclusivity, impeccable service and superb guiding.
-The reserve borders the western boundary of Chobe NP and a big part of the famous Savute Channel is located within the reserve.
+The four lodges in private Linyanti Concession (also Linyanti Game Reserve) are run by the well-established Wilderness Safaris, which means exclusivity, impeccable service and superb guiding.
+The reserve borders the western boundary of Chobe NP, and a big part of the famous Savute Channel is located within the reserve.
 There are no borders between the reserve and Chobe, and animals migrate freely across.
-The Linyanti swamp system, created by a big bend in the Linyanti River, attracts large herds of animals, especially elephant.
+The Linyanti Swamp system, created by a big bend in the Linyanti River, attracts large herds of animals, especially elephant.

 - Excellent wildlife viewing with four of the Big Five easily spotted (rhino is absent)

 - Home to the zebra migration in the wet months, from November to April

 - Off-road driving is permitted, which facilitates quality sightings

 - Game drives, night drives, boat trips and walking safaris are available

 - Very exclusive private reserve with great food and stunning lodges